esp-rs/rust-build/README.md

 We need to update enviornment variables as some of the installed tools are not yet added to the PATH environment variable, we also need to add LIBCLANG_PATH environment variable to avoid conflicts with the system Clang.
-The enviroment variables that we need to update are shown at the end of the install script and can stored in an export file.
+The enviroment variables that we need to update are stored in an export file.
 By default this export file is `Export-EspRust.ps1` but can be modified with the `-ExportFile` argument.

 We must set the environmet variables in every terminal session.